superhero1/ffritz/packages/x86/libdvbfi/README.txt

 	an RTP stream:
 	<ip> is an IPv4 address, or 0:0:0:0 as a wildcard for all addresses (TS is sent
 	to RTP destination host).
+	<port> is
-	<port> is the RTP port number, or -1 for all ports.
+		- the RTP destination port number,
+		- or -1 for all ports.
+		- or -2 to activate the experimental mode to encode the stream into RTP packets to the requesting host/port.

+	UDP/TS mode:
 	If a stream destination matches ip:port the transport stream is by default sent to <ip>:<port>+2.
 The actual RTP data is no longer sent to <ip>:<port>.